uotz/docker-vue/README.md

   `MAINTAINER 'uotz'`

-3. Define the user that will be used will be the node
+3. Define the user that will be used in the image

   `USER node`